Tobacco and Cannabis smoking in Banff

 - from any motor vehicles, with the exception of those being used as a temporary residences, such as a parked RV

-There will also be no consumption of cannabis at any cannabis retail outlets.
+There is no consumption of cannabis allowed at any cannabis retail outlets.

 Learn more from the Alberta Government website including information about selling and growing cannabis, and drug-impaired driving.